 What happens with my dressing?

 Your dressing helps to protect the healing environment of your wound, so don’t be tempted to remove it until the day you were advised to.
 This is usually between day 5-7 after your C-section.
-Once your dressing has been removed you should be able to clean and dry the area as normal.
+Once your dressing has been removed, you should be able to clean and dry the area as normal.
 If the skin has healed, you can use Spritz for Bits to help reduce any soreness and itching as your wound continues to heal.

 Will my stitches need to be removed?